cerfedino/VMWiz/README.md

 3. (Optional) **Add a notification endpoint into [notifier_config.yml](/docker/notifier_config.yml) such that you also get notifications.**
 4. **Modify PVE values inside [.pve.env](.pve.env)**
 5. **Modify SSH values inside of [.pve.env](.pve.env) and setup SSH**\
-The backend connects via SSH to the cluster management node (e.g `cm-lee.sos.ethz.ch`).
-To that end, you need to put your private key inside of [docker/ssh/pkey.key](docker/ssh/pkey.key).
-Make sure that your public key is in the `authorized_keys` file on the CM machine.
+The backend estabilishes SSH sessions to the Cluster management (CM) node (e.g `cm-lee.sos.ethz.ch`) and the Compute node (CN) (e.g `comp-epyc-lee-3.sos.ethz.ch`).\
+To that end, you need to supply valid SSH credentials for the two nodes.
+Populate [docker/ssh/cm_pkey.key](docker/ssh/cm_pkey.key) and [docker/ssh/comp_pkey.key](docker/ssh/comp_pkey.key) with valid private keys for the root user.\
-Add the CM host's fingerprint to the [docker/ssh/known_hosts](docker/ssh/known_hosts) file.
+Add the CM and Comp host fingerprint to the [docker/ssh/known_hosts](docker/ssh/known_hosts) file.
 Finally, adjust the environment variables inside of [.pve.env](.pve.env).
 6. **Modify Netcenter values inside of [.pve.env](.pve.env)**\
-The backend uses the Netcenter HTTP API, whcih requires the backend to authenticate.
+The backend uses the Netcenter HTTP API, which requires authentication.
 To that end, insert the credentials of a valid user.
 7. **Bring up the stack**\
 `cd docker && docker compose up`\
 You should now be able to navigate to https://localhost and access the frontend UI.